 Andy has also appeared in Northlight Theatreâ€™s Inherit the Wind, the Goodmanâ€™s All the Rage, Steppenwolfâ€™s Winesburg, Ohio and Another Time, and Victory Gardensâ€™ Kids in the Dark.
 Film work includes Love and Action in Chicago, My Best Friendâ€™s Wedding, Since Youâ€™ve Been Gone, and American Anthem.
 His television credits include TV 101, Eerie, Indiana, W.I.O.U., and Missing Persons.

-He lives with his wife, Shari, and their two children, Julia and Asher.
+He lives in Evanston with his wife, Shari, and their two children, Julia and Asher.

 More with Andy White